Theobragstad/MySports/README.md

 **or,**

 ### If you don't want to try IMProved locally, check out the demo video for a brief overview of the application.

+#### Ideas for future improvement:
+Given a four week timeline, we had to prioritize the most important features to include.
+There are many other features we could have included to make the app better, and would implement if we decided to deploy officially.

+- Edit, delete teams
+- Add sport button
+- Export games to calendar
+- Server-side hosting of user media
+- Message/announcement system
+- Support for photos/images of games and teams
+- Option to add team photo
+- Dark mode
+- Manually set team captain
+- Remove player options
+- Scheduling algorithm
+- Leagues or divisions for teams
+- Team/player ranking system
+- Text or email notifications for games
+- Player availability form for scheduling
+- Advanced filtering for games, players, and more
+- Search games, teams, and more
+- Seasons for sports
+- Dynamic timezone rendering
+- Automatic or improved game record keeping system
+- Improved score/winner input for previous games
+- Divisions by college or location
+- Mark players as injured, reserve, starters, etc
+- Delete or edit game
+- Teams: minimum, maximum number of players
+- Page system when rendering a lot of data
+- Better game sorting system
+- Clickable team pages
+- Tooltips for faster information access
+- Improve server routing
+- Utilize more external CSS
+- Deploy